Emberwalker/drakonid/README.md

 The Global Administrator is the assigned 'owner' of the bot, with all-access admin rights in addition to privileged management commands, such as `!stop`.
 To get the ID, enable Developer Mode in Discord and right-click the user, and select `Copy ID`.

+## Running on Windows
+The required files for voice support are now bundled in the repository.
+Run `drakonid_windows.rb` instead of `drakonid.rb` to get the voice comms goodness.